St Leonard's church will be open for for a service of Morning Prayer on Sundays at 9.15 am and for private prayer on Wednesdays 10am-4pm.

 There will continue to be opportunities to participate in worship via the internet, in particular, every Sunday, Evening Prayer from Glapthorn (posted on Facebook and YouTube) and Morning Worship, live from St Peter's at 10.30 am (on Facebook and posted later on Youtube)

-St Leonard's: every Sunday at 9.15 am, a service of MORNING PRAYER, in the church (safety guidelines are followed) and a service of EVENING PRAYER, which can be viewed on the Glapthorn Church Facebook page and YouTube).
+St Leonard's: every Sunday at 9.15 am, a service of MORNING PRAYER and a service of EVENING PRAYER, which can be viewed on the Glapthorn Church Facebook page and YouTube).
 The service of Evening Prayer can be followed in your own Prayer Book or by using this text.
 The readings and notes about them are posted on the Facebook page and here (for those who are not on Facebook), so you can read the notes before the service.
 This act of worship is also uploaded to St Peter's YouTube section.